liquity/bold/README.md

 - A single `CollateralRegistry` maps external collateral ERC20 tokens to a `TroveManager` address.
 The `CollateralRegistry` also routes redemptions across the different collateral branches.

+**Liquity v2**: An entire collateral branch is deployed for each LST collateral.

+**Mento v3**: An entire independent instance is deployed for each FX stablecoin (mGBP, mJPY, mEUR, etc.), with USDm as the single collateral type.

--An entire collateral branch is deployed for each LST collateral.
-A collateral branch contains all the logic necessary for opening and managing Troves, liquidating Troves, Stability Pool deposits, and redemptions (from that branch).
+A branch/instance contains all the logic necessary for opening and managing Troves, liquidating Troves, Stability Pool deposits, and redemptions.

 <img width="731" alt="image" src="https://github.com/user-attachments/assets/b7fd9a4f-353b-4b1a-b32f-0abf0b8c0405">